 Self-directed conversions.
 If your account balance in the Fund is at least \$50,000, you may ask Vanguard to convert your Investor Shares to Admiral Shares at any time.
-You may request a conversion through our website (if you are registered for online access), by telephone, or by mail.
+You may request a conversion through our website (if you are registered for online access) or by telephone.
 Financial intermediaries, institutional clients, and Vanguard-advised clients should contact Vanguard for information on special eligibility rules that may apply to them regarding Admiral Shares.
 See Contacting Vanguard.
 If you are investing through an intermediary, please contact that firm directly for more information regarding your eligibility.